France’s most controversial writer has new book out as nation reels

 To be sure, Houellebecq doesn’t go out of his way to avoid controversy.
 The author’s most audacious stunt to date may be his 2015 novel Submission, which envisions a near future where a Muslim candidate gets elected as France’s President and jump-starts the displacement of the national institutions and culture by foreign ones.

 The near simultaneity of the publication of Interventions 2020 and the Paty murder might seem to present the crowning coincidence in the public life of a writer whose sheer prescience verges on creepy.
-Houellebecq’s fourth novel, Platform, at whose climax French tourist industry executives in Thailand fall prey to a horrific nightclub attack, hit bookstores near the end of August 2001, about two weeks before 9/11 and a little more than two years before an incident eerily akin to what the novel describes: the bombing attacks that rocked a tourist area of Bali, Indonesia, in October 2002.
+Houellebecq’s fourth novel, Platform, at whose climax French tourist industry executives in Thailand fall prey to a horrific nightclub attack, hit bookstores near the end of August 2001, about two weeks before 9/11 and a little more than one year before an incident eerily akin to what the novel describes: the bombing attacks that rocked a tourist area of Bali, Indonesia, in October 2002.

 In the two decades since Platform, French civilians have been the victims of many more terror attacks, and Houellebecq’s readership and stature have swelled.
 Over the course of those years, Houellebecq has developed a persona as an enfant terrible within the generally liberal and progressive world of French letters, beholden to no constraints on what he says and writes.
 Some view Houellebecq as a literary equivalent of Éric Zemmour, an essayist who has blasted lax immigration laws and the demographic changes sweeping France and Europe.
 There are those who accuse Houellebecq of writing pamphlet literature, or agitprop thinly disguised as fiction.